krishnakadiyala/NPAcourse/labs/Lab_08_Using_Python_Modules.md

-## Lab 8 - Using Python Modules
+# Lab 8 - Using Python Modules

-In programming languages, you often need to "import" other libraries to get added functionality.
+In programming languages, you often need to "import" other libraries to get additional functionalities.
 In this lab, we'll explore using a few Python libraries that come with the standard installation of Python.

 Take note that a Python library may be a: